 The question now arises, is New Mexico a part of the United States, or is it not?
 If so, by virtue of what law or treaty did it become so?
 If New Mexico is to be a part of the United States, what are to be the terms of admission?
-Are the numerous tribes of Mestizoes, mulattees, half Indians, and barbarous Mexicans to be admitted as citizens of the United States?
-If we are to acquire as citizens all the motley population of Mexico. it will be a most unfortunate acquisition.
-We before had territory enough; but by all means we do not need any additions to our country of such a population as that the French authorities; most of them were officers. of New Mexico.
-The ignorant degraded population of Forty-seven more Carlist refugees have been seized Mexico are not fit materials to form American citizens.
-Our present p pulation is sufficiently heterogeneous and discordant without any such additions to our stock of town they passed through shouting "Viva Carlos citizens.
-People who have been raised as the slaves of a VI. !" despotic Government, and in a state of gross ignorance. are not fit to control the destinies of this country.
-We would consider the addition of a few millions of such people to our country as a great national mis-
+Are the numerous tribes of Mestizoes, mu- of France, we come to you to demand the reform [of this of the weekly, monthly, or quarterly demand for latters, half Indians, and barbarous Mexicans to be ad- law]. he building be a workshop or a factory, how many must mitted as citizens of the United States?
+If we are to nor building, and with no hope out that they may any additions to our country of such a population as that the French authorities; most of them were officers.